Skip to content

 config["database"] = config_database.configure(config)

-# Step 4 ------
+# step 4 ------

-# Instantiating the application layers
+# instantiation of application layers

 import config_layers